Investment scams and scammers.

 Even if the investment opportunity passes all these tests, it might be a sensible course of action to discuss the opportunity with a trusted and appropriately qualified investment professional.

 Furthermore, if you have some capital available to invest, or say. a pension fund which you are unsure as to whether it is still in the right place, why even run the risk of being caught by a scammer?
-That is when you could eliminate the risk by discussing the issues raised here, or if you have any concerns, contact your usual indepdendent financial adviser at Dentons Wealth.
+That is when you could eliminate the risk by discussing the issues raised here, or if you have any concerns, contact your usual independent financial adviser at Dentons Wealth.